andystanley/canplfantasy/README.md

 ![alt text](https://canplfantasy.ca/images/header.png)
-The unoffical fantasy game of the Canadian Premier League.
+The unofficial fantasy game of the Canadian Premier League.
 This repository only contains the front end code.